-Though his interest in art began in Colombia, where he was born, Botero's exposure to modern art and old master painting occurred during his travels to Europe in the 1950s.
-There he encountered the work of Giotto and Goya, as well as more contemporary masters like Picasso and Braque.
-His study of fresco technique and art history in Florence between 1953 and 1955 greatly influenced his subsequent work.
-Many of his paintings and sculptures embrace the Renaissance tradition of voluptuous nudes and statuesque figures exemplified by Jan van Eyck and Peter Paul Rubens.
-It was in Europe during his formative years that Botero began to simplify his images, and shortly thereafter he developed his signature styleoversized, sometimes grotesque, figures and inflated still lifes that expand across the composition.
+Though his interest in art began in Colombia, Botero eventually traveled to Europe in the 1950s, where he encountered the work of old masters like Giotto and Goya, as well as the art of more contemporary avant-garde artists like Picasso and Braque.
+He studied fresco technique and art history in Florence between 1953 and 1955, which greatly influenced his subsequent work.
+Many of his paintings and sculptures, for example, actually contain references to such European masters as Jan Van Eyck and Peter Paul Rubens and embrace the Renaissance tradition of voluptuous nudes and statuesque figures.
+It was in Europe during his formative years that Botero began to simplify his images and shortly thereafter developed his signature style: oversized, sometimes grotesque, figures and inflated still lifes that expand across the composition.
 In the 1970s, Botero translated his oversized images to sculpture, producing enormous bronze figures and animals that literally measured eight to fifteen feet in height and length.